 12. Be consistent.

 13. Don’t quit after one failure.
 Don’t let that be an excuse.

 For more information please have a look at his blog post here.

-Follow his steps and you will be successful in changing one habit at a time.
+Follow these steps, and you will successfully change one habit at a time.

 Which habits would you like to work on?
 Take it one step at a time and I know that you will get there.

 I would like to hear from you.
 Please share your thoughts on what you would like to change below and leave a reply.

 Be well, stay well,